-Most inventors are technical in nature and not necessarily artistic so that preparing illustrations of their invention may be out of the questions.
+Most inventors are technical in nature and preparing illustrations of their invention may be out of the question.
 In that case, there are many professional artists, illustrators and draftspersons who will prepare your drawing for you.

 The costs for their services typically range from $75 to $125 per page.
-Because the best applications contain many drawings and different view of an invention, the costs for providing the illustrations can increase easily.
+The best applications contain many drawings and different views of an invention, thus the costs for providing the illustrations can increase easily.
 However, given the value of their services coupled with the inability of some inventors to draw themselves, it is well worth the cost.

 Black and White Drawings